 Two weeks of council tax £75

-The growing popularity of owning buy-to-let properties has spurned a whole new range of finance products.
+The growing popularity of owning buy-to-let properties has spawned a whole new range of finance products.
 Getting the best value mortgage for your money requires some research and thinking.

 - Seek out advice from professionals and other experienced investors.
-You’re not the first, and won’t be the last, person to look into buying a rental property.
+You’re not the first person to look into buying a rental property.
 Sieve out the drivel and you can learn something listening to other people’s experiences.
 What kind of mortgage did they favour?
 How much did they budget for annual home maintenance?

 - Work out what suits you.
 As with most investing, the idea is to narrow down hundreds of choices to a small number best suited to your needs.
 For example, are you a single buyer?
 Looking to buy abroad? and so on…